DeterminateSystems/demo/README.md

 Applying a fully evaluated NixOS closure via [FlakeHub](https://flakehub.com) differs from typical deployments using Nix in several key ways, leading to potential improvements in speed and reliability:

 ### Security:
-  - **FlakeHub deployment:** Leverages Amazon Systems Manager (SSM) for secure, auditable access without exposing SSH ports.
+  - **FlakeHub deployment:** Leverages AWS Simple Systems Manager (SSM) for secure, auditable access without exposing SSH ports.
 Credentials are managed through IAM roles, eliminating the need for static SSH keys.
 This approach aligns with zero-trust security models and simplifies compliance in regulated environments.
   - **Typical Nix deployment:** Often relies on SSH for access, requiring management of SSH keys and potential exposure of ports to the internet.
 This increases the attack surface and complicates security audits.
 Key rotation and access control become ongoing operational challenges, especially in large-scale deployments.

 ### Deployment speed